Skip to content

 Load balancing considerations

-Potential load-imbalance sources include:
+Potential imbalance sources include:

-• uneven distribution of observation geometries,
+• different observation geometries,

 Best practices:

-• group similar observation types together,
+• group similar retrieval cases together,

 I/O considerations